iranzo/iranzo.github.io/content/2018-12-11-travis-to-trigger-build-in-another-repo.md

 });
 ```

-As you can see, it grabs the github token from environment variable 'TRATOKEN' that we've defined in travis-ci environment for the build, similar to what we did in the documentation repo to push the built website to another repo.
+As you can see, in line 14, it grabs the github token from environment variable 'TRATOKEN' that we've defined in travis-ci environment for the build.

+This is similar to [what we did]({filename}2018-12-07-elegant-website-ci.md) in the documentation repo to push the built website to another repo.

-With all the solution in place, when a new commit is merged on 'master' branch on the 'theme' repo (`elegant`), travis does get invoked to schedule a build on the `documentation` repo, thus, rendering the live website with latest templates.
+With this solution in place, when a new commit is merged on 'master' branch on the 'theme' repo [(`elegant`)](https://github.com/Pelican-Elegant/elegant), travis does get invoked to schedule a build on the [`documentation`](https://github.com/Pelican-Elegant/documentation) repo, thus, rendering the live website with latest templates.

 Enjoy!
 Pablo